PratikFandade/pablos_therapy_ui/README.md

-# Therapy AI App
+# Pablo's Therapy App
-Welcome to the Therapy AI App — an interactive mobile app designed to provide mental wellness support through conversations with an AI therapist.
+Welcome to the Pablo's Therapy App — an interactive mobile app designed to provide mental wellness support through conversations with an AI therapist.
 This app aims to provide users with a supportive, non-judgmental space to talk through challenges, practice mindfulness, and receive advice on stress management, all powered by AI.

 ## Features
 - **AI-Based Conversations**: Engage in meaningful conversations with an AI trained to offer empathetic responses, helping you process your thoughts and emotions.